Metacello/metacello/docs/MetacelloScriptingAPI.md

 * You may be working with a git checkout of a project and you want to continue using the git checkout.

-you many not want to have particular projects upgraded automatically.
+you may not want to have particular projects upgraded automatically.
 The `lock` command gives you control.

 You can lock a project to a particular version: